CatalanCabbage/notes/misc/mall-tracking.md

 - Data processing does not happen in real time
 - Queries for the data of the last 30 days are allowed

+## What kind of queries do we get?
+Some sample queries we might get: <sup>_#1_</sup>
+- Path of people wearing blue shirts
+- Path of people wearing shoes
+- Average distance covered by people

 # Design
 CCTVs have video data.
 Video is somehow converted into raw data that we can process.
 This raw data is then transformed into something we can query.
 When we get a query, we try to use the transformed data.
 If the transformed data does not have the datapoints we need, we trigger the video -> raw data -> transformed data again.

+# Footnotes
+_<sup>#1</sup> Depends on business requirements (the answer to "why do we need this data?").
+Will make some assumptions for now._